adnane-ka/mini-mvc/README.md

 ## Installation
 1. Download or clone the repository.
-2. Move the project folder to `xampp/htdocs`.
-3. Run `composer install` & `composer dump-autoload` if needed.
+2. Run `composer install` & `composer dump-autoload` if needed.
-4. Run `touch .env` to create an env file.
+3. Run `touch .env` to create an env file.
-5. Copy `.env.example` content to `.env`.
+4. Copy `.env.example` content to `.env`.
-6. Inject the project folder name as `SUB_DIRECTORY` value in `.env` file.
-7. Prepare & Inject your database credentials in `.env` file.
+6. Prepare & Inject your database credentials in `.env` file.
-8. Create a demo `users` table in your database & assign it with two basic columns: name, id.
+7. Create a demo `users` table in your database & assign it with two basic columns: name, id.
+8. Run `php run` to preview your project using the generated url.
 9. That's it!

 ## How to Use